-Keep in mind, we did not even look at probably the most competitive policy for couples, the OneAmerica Asset Care joint policy with Lifetime long term care benefits.
+Keep in mind, we did not even look at one of the most attractive policies for couples, the OneAmerica Asset Care joint policy with Lifetime Unlimited long term care benefits.

 The bottom line is that New York Life has priced this Asset Flex policy for its benefit and not for your benefit.
 For the same premium dollars, you will be able to receive significantly greater long term care benefits with other underwriters.
 You will receive hundreds of thousands of dollars more in long term care insurance coverage elsewhere.

 This is not surprising to me.
 This is the very same conclusion that we reached with the traditional LTC policy that New York Life sells.

 The New York Life long term care insurance policies are priced at the most expensive range in the arena, both hybrid and traditional.

 As I noted in my prior review of the New York Life traditional policy you must be very careful when speaking to a NY Life sales agent.
 Most New York Life agents are captive agents and by contract may only sell you New York Life policies.

 You might have an existing relationship with a NY Life sales agent in which case the NY Life agent might seek to leverage the relationship with you to have you purchase inferior long term care insurance policies.

 Or you might just be an AARP member.

 If so, AARP will lead you to a NY Life agent.
 AARP and NY Life entered into an exclusive marketing arrangement for long term care insurance sales two years ago.